How to Change Your Life with a Planner (When You’ve Failed in the Past)

 Find a planner that works for you

 When I first started looking at planners, I was almost overwhelmed by the options.
-Before I could choose a planner, I had to evaluate what I really needed out of one.
+Before I could make a choice, I had to evaluate what I really needed out of one.
 These questions helped me process and think through my choices:

 - What would I mainly use it for? (homemaking, family life, business, or all of the above)